Gloria Duffy: Personal life and business activities

 She is married to Rod Diridon, Sr., former chair of the Santa Clara County board of supervisors and a leader in transportation policy and the development of public transportation systems regionally, nationally and internationally.
 The Amtrak and Caltrain Station in San Jose is named the Diridon Station, after Rod Diridon.
 They have two children and four grandchildren.
-Rod Diridon Jr. served two terms on the Santa Clara City Council, and is currently senior manager of state and local government affairs/West for Apple Computer.
+Rod Diridon Jr. served two terms on the Santa Clara City Council, and is currently senior manager of state and local government affairs/West for Apple Inc.

-In 2022, Duffy marks 57 years of responsibilities as an employee, owner and managing partner in her family's real estate business.
-From 1967-1974, she worked on the Dry Creek Ranch, a working cattle ranch, which her family owned, near Prineville in Crook County, Oregon.
+In 2025, Duffy marks 60 years of responsibilities as an employee, owner and managing partner in her family's real estate business.
+From 1967 to 1974, she worked on the Dry Creek Ranch, a working cattle ranch, which her family owned, near Prineville in Crook County, Oregon.
+With her family, she has owned multi-family residential properties in California, Nevada and Wyoming.
 She has been a limited partner in a dozen non-family real estate projects.

 In the mid-2000s, she was a partner in the McCloud Book Gallery, an independent bookstore and art gallery in Siskiyou County, California.
 The Book Gallery was founded to create business and employment in McCloud as an alternative to the proposed building of a large water-bottling plant that would have negatively impacted the streams and groundwater at the top of the CA watershed.

 Duffy played competitive basketball in high school and tennis in high school and college; and swims, hikes, bicycles, skis, kayaks and practices yoga.
-She has summited Mt.
-Shasta in California (14,179 ft) and Mt.
-Chirripo in Costa Rica (12,533 ft).
+She has summited Mount Shasta in California (14,179 ft) and Mount Chirripó in Costa Rica (12,533 ft).